Patient Stroke Rehabilitation Goals and Outcomes

-Shepherd Center’s stroke rehabilitation program aims to provide individualized rehabilitation that can promote as high a level of functioning as possible.
+Shepherd Center’s stroke rehabilitation program aims to provide individualized rehabilitation that can promote the highest level of functioning that is possible.
 Because of this, we have established the following goals for how we care for each individual who participates in stroke rehabilitation at Shepherd Center.

 - Provide intensive, individualized rehabilitation.